artileda/paich/README.md

 ```

 Folder template contain template following `text/template` format, and filename will be considered as template name.

+Create your template and place it in `template` folder.

 ### How to build